 - Gallbladder disease

-There was a time, not too long ago, that the diabesity epidemic didn’t exist.
+There was a time, not too long ago, when the diabesity epidemic didn’t exist.
 Obesity and diabetes weren’t much of an issue, either.

-Take a look at photos from the 1950s and 1960s – or earlier – and you will see few overweight people.
-For some strange reason, people started packing on pounds in record numbers.
+Take a look at photos from the 1950s and 1960s – or earlier – and you will see a few overweight people.
+Then for some strange reason, people started packing on pounds in record numbers.
 Since 1976, rates of obesity have nearly tripled globally.

 We know now that they were wrong, but we believed them back then.